libis/rdm-integration/ddi-cdi.md

 When generation completes (either by waiting or returning later):

-- The **cdi-viewer** appears on the right side of the interface (embedded iframe)
+- The generated DDI-CDI JSON-LD is displayed in a **read-only preview** on the right side
-- The viewer displays your DDI-CDI metadata in an **interactive, editable format**
+- The preview shows the raw JSON-LD content for quick verification
 - Console output shows on the left (or can be hidden)
 - A success notification confirms: "DDI-CDI generated successfully!"

-#### 7. Edit Metadata (Optional)
+#### 7. Download or Open in Viewer

+After generation, you have two options:

+**Option A: Download**
+- Click the **"Download"** button to save the JSON-LD file locally
+- File is named `ddi-cdi-[timestamp].jsonld`
+- Useful for archiving or sharing outside of Dataverse

+**Option B: Open in Viewer (Recommended)**
+- Click the **"Open in Viewer"** button to open the **cdi-viewer** in a new browser window
+- The viewer automatically loads your generated metadata
+- The Dataverse URL field is pre-populated with your dataset's location
+- You can edit the metadata using the viewer's full feature set

+#### 8. Edit and Save to Dataverse (via cdi-viewer)

+When you click "Open in Viewer", the cdi-viewer opens with:

+- Your generated DDI-CDI metadata already loaded
+- The **Dataverse URL field pre-populated** with your dataset (e.g., `https://your-dataverse/dataset.xhtml?persistentId=doi:10.1234/ABC`)
+- This allows you to save directly to your dataset after editing

-Using the cdi-viewer:
+In the cdi-viewer:

 - **Review** the automatically generated metadata in a hierarchical tree view
 - **Edit** any fields to add or correct information (click "Enable Editing" button)
-- **Validate** changes (the viewer validates against official DDI-CDI SHACL shapes)
+- **Validate** changes against official DDI-CDI SHACL shapes
-- Changes are captured in the viewer but not yet saved to Dataverse

-#### 8. Add File to Dataset

-To save the generated (or edited) metadata back to Dataverse:

-- Click the **"Add to Dataset"** button (appears after successful generation)
-- A confirmation dialog appears:
-  - Shows the filename that will be created: **`ddi-cdi-[timestamp].jsonld`**
-  - Explains the file will be added to your dataset
-- Click **"Add File"** to confirm
-- A success notification confirms the file was added to your dataset
+- Click **"Save to Dataverse"** to upload the file to your dataset

 **File Management**:
-- Each save creates a **new file** with a unique timestamp in the filename
+- The cdi-viewer creates files with the correct DDI-CDI MIME type
-- This preserves version history - you can keep multiple DDI-CDI versions
-- The system uses Dataverse's standard file upload API
-- Files are added to the dataset like any other file upload
+- Files are added to your dataset like any other file upload
+- You can keep multiple versions by saving with different filenames

 #### 9. Refresh or Start Over

 At any time after generation:

-- Click **"Reload viewer"** to reload the last cached output from Redis
+- Click **"Reload viewer"** (if displayed) to reload the last cached output from Redis
-- This discards any unsaved edits in the cdi-viewer
+- This refreshes the preview with the original generated metadata
-- Useful if you want to start over with the original generated metadata
+- Useful if you want to start over with unmodified output

 ### Understanding the Results